 As discussed above, the VCBB will set its Extremely High Cost Per Location Threshold after all subgrantee bids are submitted.
 The VCBB intends to set the Extremely High Cost Per Location Threshold at a level that maximizes Priority Broadband Project deployments while still ensuring that all unserved and as many underserved locations as possible have access to at least 100/100 Mbps broadband if they are on-grid and to at least 100/20 Mbps broadband if they are off-grid.
+The Extremely High-Cost Per Location Threshold may vary from project area to project area to ensure low density areas are not disadvantaged in the allocation of funds.

-To maximize the impact of available funding, the VCBB anticipates that establishing its Extremely High Cost Per Location Threshold will be an iterative process involving negotiations with prospective subgrantees on fund requests, locations included in proposals, technology choices, and other factors.
+To maximize the impact of available funding, the VCBB anticipates that establishing its Extremely High Cost Per Location Threshold will be an iterative process involving negotiations with prospective subgrantees on fund requests, locations included in proposals, technology choices, and other factors, including the density of the project area.
 As part of these negotiations, the VCBB may require prospective subgrantees, including those with bids below the Extremely High Cost Per Location Threshold, to remove some underserved locations from their proposals to ensure that VCCB is appropriately prioritizing deployment to unserved locations with Priority Broadband Projects.
 The VCBB may need to adjust its Extremely High Cost Per Location Threshold multiple times prior to finalizing the value that will be included in its Final Proposal.
 In order to begin the process of determining its Extremely High Cost Per Location Threshold, the VCBB will: